 Accommodation and evening dining

-Just steps from the main shopping centres and castle, yet in a quiet arcade set back off the main street is the accommodation, the 4* Hotel Indigo Cardiff, where bespoke design meets Welsh Heritage.
+Just steps from the main shopping centres and castle, yet in a quiet arcade set back off the main street is the accommodation, the 4 star Hotel Indigo Cardiff, where bespoke design meets Welsh Heritage.
 The boutique bedrooms reflect the traditions of Wales with three different themes, Made in Wales, Welsh Industry, and Music.
 There is a small private gymnasium for guests staying at the hotel.
 Dinner is served on the top floor of the hotel at the Marco Pierre restaurant, in a private dining area with glass doors and balcony.
 It gives a skyline view of the city, a perfect setting to toast to a successful first day in Wales.

 AM: Ribride – Bay Blast